wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/database-integrations/sending-a-message-to-datasource/README.md

 #### Starting the Database Service

-To deploy locally, navigate to `routing-requests-based-on-message-content/src/tutorial`, and execute the following command.
+To deploy locally, navigate to `routing-requests-based-on-message-content/src/sending_a_message_to_datasource`, and execute the following command.

 ```
-$ ballerina build
+$ ballerina build sending_a_message_to_datasource
 ``

 After adding the implementation and building the project, we can start the RESTful service as below.